 There are plenty of public places to pee in Amsterdam—if you’re a man, that is.
 There are urinals scattered throughout the city’s streets.
 Some look like strange silver structures; others resemble large green garbage bins.

-But only one esteemed urinal has National Monument status.
-It overlooks the canal outside the building that once housed the new wing of City Hall.
-Though the urinal was built in 1926, it wasn’t deemed a National Monument until the 21st century.
+But only one esteemed urinal has been granted national monument status.
+This toilet overlooks the canal outside the building that once housed the new wing of City Hall.
+Though the urinal was built in 1926, it wasn’t deemed a national monument until the 21st century.

 It’s a rather pretty structure, befitting of the City Hall users it was built for.
 Its brick and stone base make it blend in with the nearby architecture.
 A stone statue rests atop its roof, overlooking its entrance.
 When viewed from the outside, there’s little indication that the interior air is saturated with the scent of pee.